 Although Comcast will start to offer native 4K directly to Samsung smart TVs, Werner said the MSO is working on a next-generation of boxes for its X1 platform that use HEVC and can decode native 4K signals.
 He said those boxes should be available sometime later this year.
 Comcast’s current-generation boxes for X1 will be capable of delivering 1080p HD that can be upcoverted by Ultra HD sets.

-Werner said Comcast has conducted tests showing that upconverted 1080p video on 4K TVs look “far superior” compared to how it looks on standard HD sets.
+Werner said Comcast has conducted tests showing that upconverted 1080p video on 4K sets look “far superior” compared to how it looks on standard HD sets.

-“Upconverted content absolutely looks better,” agreed Tom Cosgrove, president and CEO of 3net, which expects to produce up to 80 hours of Ultra HD content this year.
+“Upconverted content absolutely looks better,” agreed Tom Cosgrove, president and CEO of 3net, programer that expects to produce up to 80 hours of Ultra HD content this year.

-While that’s a positive that could nudge consumers to buy 4K sets before much native 4K content is available, panelists warned that the visual benefits of upconverted HD could represent a double-edged sword.
+While that’s a positive that could cause consumers to buy 4K sets before much native 4K content is available, panelists warned that the visual benefits of upconverted HD could represent a double-edged sword.